On the edge of Willaston lies a reminder of a bygone age of steam railways – Hadlow Road Station.

 The Grade II listed Victorian building provides office accommodation for Greenspace staff and public toilets.
 The station has been lovingly restored to appear as it did in the 1950s – complete with a signal box and a British Rail ticket office.

 It opened in 1866 as part of a joint project by two railway companies, the Great Western Railway and London North Western Railway.
 The companies opened a branch line to Parkgate initially with stations at Hadlow Road, Neston and Parkgate.
+It was called Hadlow Road as there was already a Willaston station, near Crewe.

 The venture must have been a success, as 20 years later the line was extended to West Kirkby, along with five more stations, but despite this the line remained single track, with passing loops at stations, for all its life.